 You may need to bring a copy of the child’s birth certificate or other paperwork for the check-in process.

-Check with your airline to see exactly what kind of documentation you need, if any, to get through the gate so your process goes as smoothly as possible.
+Check with your airline to see exactly what kind of documentation you need, if any.
+This can help you get through the gate so your process goes as smoothly as possible.

-If you’re taking an international flight and heading out of the country, everyone, including the baby, will need to have a valid passport and proper documentation.
+If you’re taking an international flight and heading out of the country, everyone, including the baby, must have a valid passport and proper documentation.

-Plan early for this because official documents like these can take up to six weeks and you don’t want to get all the way to the airport just to realize you don’t have the correct documentation.
+Plan early for this because official documents like these can take up to six weeks.
+You don’t want to get all the way to the airport just to realize you don’t have the correct documentation.

 FIRST FLIGHT FOR YOUR CHILDREN?
 GIVE THEM AN IDEA OF WHAT TO EXPECT